Skip to Content

 • Ensuring Absolute Dryness

 Even after vigorous drying and cleaning, it’s essential to ensure the total elimination of moisture from your wood floors.
-Using a moisture testing meter can help to measure the moisture levels in your wood accurately.
+A moisture testing meter can help accurately measure the moisture levels in your wood.
 This ensures the floors are completely dry before you start the restoration process.

 • Getting Professional Assistance